 Our Attorneys Protect the Rights of Child Sex Abuse Victims in New York

-If you suffered sexual abuse as a child in New York, the attorneys of Powers & Santola, LLP, want to help.
+More than 3,000 brave survivors of child sexual abuse have already come forward to seek justice.
+If you suffered sexual abuse as a child in New York, the attorneys of Powers & Santola want to help.
 We have decades of experience with these types of cases.
 Although we cannot undo the harm that you have suffered, we want to make a meaningful difference for you as you move forward in life.

 The enactment of the Child Victims Act may have a positive impact on your ability to seek just compensation for the harm that you have suffered.
 Contact us today to schedule a free and confidential consultation about your case through our offices in Albany, Syracuse and Rochester.
 We can help you to understand your rights and the legal options available to you.